age-of-elements/age-of-elements/README.md

 # age-of-elements
-Age of Elements is a game library that runs on the LDMud game driver.
+Age of Elements is an LPMud game library that runs on the LDMud game driver.

 The topdirectory contains these files and directories: